alexrqs/lz-cli/README.md

 scaffold for the masses

 ## Usage
-local and global install will work, local will be useful if you want to combine it with npm scripts, global to be used everywhere
+local and global install will work, local will be useful if you want to combine it with NPM scripts, global to be used everywhere
 To install globally
 ```sh
 $ npm i -g lz-cli
 ```
 this will make the `lz` command available to install locally:
 ```
 $ npm i lz-cli -D